 Leg Power Improvement

 Leg power exercises include horizontal bounding and hopping.
 Bounding and hopping are basic forms of plyometric training, which can enhance your leg power and running speed by increasing the "reactive" capabilities of your legs.
-As your legs become more "spring like," you'll get more energy out of each stride, and your stride lengths will naturally increase.
+As your legs become more "spring-like," you will get more energy out of each stride, and your stride lengths will naturally increase.
 The bounding sequences in your run play workout can include the following:

 Run-play training helps develop foot speed by emphasising exercises, which focus on improving sprint form while running at less than maximal velocities.
 The increased speed, which is developed then, provides the foundation for more specific speed training, which is carried out during the pre-competitive and competitive phases of the training year.
 Run-play speed training is applied to the sprint and middle-distance events as follows:

 Speed Endurance Development

 The ability to maintain submaximal, but high quality, running speeds over distances of 150 metres or more requires the development of speed endurance.
 Speed endurance training improves your ability to tolerate increased amounts of lactic acid in your system and lessens your feelings of fatigue as you run at faster speeds.
 Speed endurance development is most important for runners who compete in events of 400 metres and longer.
 They can also be used by sprinters as a form of base training.
 The speed endurance component of run-play training includes the following:

 Upgrades General endurance or stamina is developed by completing bouts of continuous activity at moderate intensifies, performed for longer than three minutes.
 The general endurance component of run-play training includes the following:

 Run-Play Cool Down

 For all athletes, the cool down portion of a run-play workout involves walking and jogging for a distance of 500 to 800 metres, followed by a short period of static stretching which especially focuses on the calves, hamstrings, quads, and hip and buttock muscles.
 This concluding segment of a run-play session should not be neglected, because it allows your body to gradually return to a state of rest.